 - NATIONAL CAPACITY DEVELOPMENT - ONGOING

-The Nigerian Police Force Explosive Ordnance Disposal (EOD) teams are currently working in Maiduguri and a limited number of towns only; however, it is expected that State institutions will redeploy in Borno’s secured areas, including police forces who will resume the responsibility of protecting civilians.
-In April 2019, UNMAS launched a training initiative to reinforce the national police’s existing EOD capacity to address the contamination posed by explosive hazards on the long-term, for sustaining peace.
-UNMAS is also delivering first responder courses to the Nigeria Security and Civil Defence Corps and the Nigeria Police Force.
+The Nigerian Police Force Explosive Ordnance Disposal (EOD) teams are currently working in Maiduguri and in a limited number of towns only; however, it is expected that State institutions will redeploy in Borno’s secured areas, including police forces who will resume the responsibility of protecting civilians.
+UNMAS will launch a training initiative to reinforce the national capacity of Nigeria Police Force and the Nigeria Security and Civil Defence Corps to protect civilian populations against explosive ordnance in BAY states.
+UNMAS also delivers first responder courses to the Nigeria Security and Civil Defence Corps and the Nigeria Police Force.

-UNMAS was able to deploy to Nigeria and establish a start-up programme thanks to financial contributions from the Governments of Denmark, the Netherlands and of South Korea as well as in-kind contributions of the Swedish Civil Contingencies Agency.
-UNMAS is actively trying to mobilise additional resources to step up its emergency response with a focus on the protection of peoples, humanitarian and development workers.
+UNMAS was able to deploy to Nigeria and to establish a programme thanks to financial contributions from the Governments of Denmark, the Netherlands, South Korea, Japan and Germany, as well as in-kind contributions of the Swedish Civil Contingencies Agency.

 UNMAS yearly financial requirement to implement a comprehensive mine action programme is estimated to USD 4.5 million and is reflected in the 2020 Humanitarian Response Plan for Nigeria.
 A detailed programmatic concept note is available on request.